BenWashburn1457/seatrac_driver/README.md

 ## Examples

 This driver comes with 3 different examples detailing different features of the driver.
-If this is your first time using this driver, these examples are the best place to start.
+For new users, these examples are the best place to start.
 ### To run each example:
 1. Connect 2 beacons to your computer and place them together in water.
-2. Navigate to the examples folder `seatrac_driver/examples/<example_name>`
+2. Navigate to the example's folder `seatrac_driver/examples/<example_name>`
 3. Build the example:
     ```
     mkdir build && cd build